-Also in July '67, Sonobeat records its first 45 RPM stereo single release, A Picture of Me by the Sweetarts, a five piece rock band.
-This session is a bit more difficult than the Arlano Trio's since there are more instruments to mike, the instruments are amplified (creating a distortion overload issue with the homebrew mixer), and there are vocals to overdub.
+Also in July '67, Sonobeat records its first 45 RPM stereo single release, A Picture Of Me by the Sweetarts, a five piece rock band.
+This session is a bit more difficult than the Arlano Trio's since there are more instruments to mike, the instruments are amplified (creating a distortion overload issue with Sonobeat's homebrew mixer), and there are vocals to overdub.
 Sonobeat prefers to record the basic instrumental tracks and vocal overdubs in separate sessions.
 Adding vocals requires the use of both of KAZZ's 2-track Ampex recorders.
 First, the basic instrumental track is recorded using six microphones covering drums, lead and rhythm guitars, keyboard, and bass.
 The resulting stereo instrumental backing then is fed into two inputs of the 6-input mixer; the remaining four inputs are used to mix in the vocals and any additional instrument overdubs.
 The resulting mix is recorded to the second 2-track Ampex to create the stereo master.
-This is the recording configuration Sonobeat used during 1967 and through most of 1968.
+This is the recording configuration Sonobeat uses during 1967 and through most of 1968.

 Starting to get interesting